-The Nursing Program at Southern West Virginia and Community and Technical College: Has a vital interest in maintaining a safe, healthy, and efficient learning environment.
-The Nursing Program has a responsibility to maintain a safe environment for its students as well as maintaining safe conditions for clients.
-Being under the influence of a drug or alcohol poses serious safety and health risks to the user and to all those who come in contact with the user and to clients for whom they provide care.
+The Nursing Program at Southern West Virginia and Community and Technical College: Has the right and obligation to maintain a safe, healthy, and efficient learning environment for all students and to protect the clients for whom care is rendered as well as the organization's reputation.
+Being under the influence of drugs or alcohol poses serious safety and health risks to the user and to all those who encounter the user.
 The unlawful possession, use, or sale of illegal drugs, prescription drugs, over the counter drugs, and/or alcohol poses an unacceptable risk for unsafe client care.